-CBD and THC are very different compounds, each with their own unique benefits.
+CBD and THC are very different compounds, each with their own unique effects.

 The tidal wave of recent changing attitudes in cannabis stems from the fact multiple countries have recognised the potential uses of medical marijuana and others have entirely legalised the compound for both medical and recreational use (e.g. Canada).

 Outside of medical marijuana, the rise of CBD wellness has taken the world by storm with millions now using CBD products globally.

 While education is improving, queries associated with understanding the differences between CBD vs THC are on the rise.
 Although, there is a broader recognition that these compounds can work together in harmony (the entourage effect), along with further interest in cannabis plants as a whole.

 Cannabis plants are still illegal under US federal law and UK legislation outside of medical marijuana.

 One of the most common denominators in arguments against cannabis legalisation is that marijuana is a powerful psychosis-inducing drug regardless of its CBD or THC content.

 While a body of evidence supports this theory when linked to the long term use of potent high THC cannabis, the details are little more nuanced than attributing the blame to the cannabis plant as a whole.

 Cannabis is a complex plant, and it features over 100 cannabis-specific compounds, known as cannabinoids.
 Of which two are the most established and well researched, THC and CBD.

 But before we jump in to discuss the difference between CBD and THC, it’s critical to understand how cannabinoids circulate through our body and the fact that we produce our own cannabinoids naturally too!